xames3/learn/docs/source/_documentation/preface.rst

 been central in shaping this platform, guiding me in articulating my thoughts and sharing my knowledge with clarity and passion.

+A heartfelt acknowledgment goes to the diligent proofreaders who have lent their expertise to refine my content.
+Their meticulous efforts have enhanced the quality of this platform, ensuring clarity and coherence.
+My heartfelt thanks to Shilpa, Suz and Nornubari for their invaluable contributions.

 This platform, therefore, is more than just a platform for education on Artificial Intelligence.
 It is a tribute to the lessons learned, the encouragement received, and the love shared with each of you.
 It's a space